Building Sustainability into Control Systems

 The new practical experiments and inductive learning platforms are incorporated into an ongoing redesign of the ME program that creates a more cooperative and student-centric learning environment.
 The project will provide assessments of student learning outcomes that result from new case-based and experiential learning approaches, and disseminate new curricular materials that will be modular and adaptable to a wide range of curricula.
 A key outcome of this effort is the examination of the role of first-hand experiences and curricular improvements in motivating and retaining diverse students in mechanical engineering.

-Sterman, M., Baglione, M., “Design of Artificial Neural Network Using Solar Inputs for Assessing Energy Consumption in a High Performance Academic Building,” Proceedings of the 2012 ASME International Mechanical Engineering Congress and Exposition, November 9-12, Houston, TX.
+Sterman, M., Baglione, M., “Design of Artificial Neural Network Using Solar Inputs for Assessing Energy Consumption in a High Performance Academic Building,” Proc. of the 2012 ASME International Mechanical Engineering Congress and Exposition, November 9-12, Houston, TX.

-Baglione, M., “Incorporating Practical Laboratory Experiments to Reinforce Dynamic Systems and Control Concepts,” Proceedings of the 2009 ASME International Mechanical Engineering Congress and Exposition, November 13-19, 2009, Lake Buena Vista, FL, Vol. 7, pp. 391-395.
+Baglione, M., “Incorporating Practical Laboratory Experiments to Reinforce Dynamic Systems and Control Concepts,” Proc. of the 2009 ASME International Mechanical Engineering Congress and Exposition, November 13-19, 2009, Lake Buena Vista, FL, Vol. 7, pp. 391-395.

 Baglione, M., Rundell, J., *Triano, N., “Cooper Union's Roadmap to 40x30,” Campus Energy 2018 Conference, Feb.
 26-Mar.
 1, 2019, New Orleans, LA, and ASEE Midatlantic Conference, Nov.
 1-2, 2019.